-For your child's projection and safety Sky Country is a closed campus.
+For your child's projection and safety Troth Street is a closed campus.
 Any adult who visits the campus is required to sign in at the office with identification and wear a visitor's badge.
 No middle or high school students are allowed on campus unless accompanied by a parent.
 Students are encouraged to be friendly and courteous to visitors who may be touring the school.

-Parents or guardians of students attending Sky Country are encouraged to visit the school.
+Parents or guardians of students attendingTroth Street are encouraged to visit the school.
 Parents who wish to meet with teachers should arrange for an appointment before or after school with their child's teacher upon arrival at school, all visitors and volunteers must sign in at the office to be issued a campus pass.
+If you are coming to take your child off campus, the office staff will call your child out of the classroom.
+Please do not message the child's teacher to release them before arriving at the office.
+Remember to bring photo identification when checking your child out of school.